 6. Get a Nanny in Fiji with a Baby or Toddler

 Many parents hesitate at the idea of getting a nanny in Fiji due to a feeling of guilt at not spending time with their kids.
 If you are travelling to Fiji with toddlers or a baby, half your holiday will be gone before you know it and you will realise how much you missed out on.

 The best Fiji resorts for toddlers and babies will have nannies and the nannies are fabulous.
 Both my girls loved them so much.
 They had time with a Fiji nanny each day, then we had time together as a family each afternoon.
 It was the best of both worlds.
 You usually organise a nanny through the resort, and if you like them, just ask them back each day.

 There is also the option of kids club at most Fiji family resorts, but this is usually from the age of four and above, where you can drop them off and sign them in for the day.
 Our nanny still took both girls to the kid’s club and simply stayed with them while they were there.
 You can find more tips on taking a baby to an all-inclusive resort here.

 Like tropical family holidays?
-Learn more about visiting Mexico with a toddler!
+Learn more about the top baby-friendly all-inclusive resorts.
+Also read our and our guide to staying at an all-inclusive with a baby, visiting Mexico with a toddler.

 7. Best Tip for Travelling to Fiji with a Baby or Toddler – Relax